nuitrcs/pythonworkshops/dataanalysis/pandas/readme.md

 [Pandas Exercises](https://github.com/guipsamora/pandas_exercises)

-Let's start with the [first set of exercises](https://github.com/guipsamora/pandas_exercises/tree/master/01_Getting_%26_Knowing_Your_Data) and once you have completed those, pick a set that interests you.
+Start with the [first set of exercises](https://github.com/guipsamora/pandas_exercises/tree/master/01_Getting_%26_Knowing_Your_Data) and once you have completed those, pick a set that interests you.

 ## Resources